Some of the best arranged by instrument or voice

 plays banjo sitting down slightly better, so far, than when he stands

 up.
-He is in The Fables.
+He is in Shanneyganock

 -